 Gone are the days of golf being a sophisticated game for a privileged few.
-With rise of teenage professionals like Michelle Wie, the sport is becoming increasingly accessible to both youngsters and curious amateurs from a variety of socio-economic backgrounds.
+With the rise of teenage professionals like Matteo Manassero, the sport is becoming increasingly accessible.
+Both young athletes and curious amateurs from a variety of socio-economic backgrounds want in.
 If your kids or grandkids haven’t already caught golf fever, now is the time to introduce them to the sport.

-Looking to capitalize on golf’s expanding demographic, resorts everywhere are now offering unbeatable packages for golfing families.
-However, before you bring your junior golfers to the famed fairways of Pebble Beach or Augusta, consider taking the family to a nearby driving range for some practice.
-Family Golf Centers (609/466-8191) operate over 100 practice facilities throughout the US and Canada, and offer a variety of golfing experiences to every age or skill level.
+Looking to capitalize on golf’s expanding demographic, golf resorts everywhere are now offering unbeatable packages for golfing families.
+Before you bring your junior golfers to the famed fairways of Pebble Beach or Augusta, expose them to the sport.
+Take the family to a nearby driving range for some practice.
+Even an afternoon at Top Golf works.
+The sports entertainment company has more than 80 venues around the globe where guests play simulator golf and tech-drive games.

-Once you are ready to hit the links with your kids, always remember that your multi-generational golf outing is non-competitive and should be enjoyable.
+Once you are ready to hit the links with your kids, always remember that your multi-generational golf outing is non-competitive.
+Make it enjoyable.
 Yes, technique is always an important element of the game, but for young golfers, having fun precedes everything.
 Afford your kids some necessary patience and allow them to explore the game on their own terms.
 Only when they are having fun will they feel compelled to improve their technique.

 If after your first multigenerational golf outing your kids show no interest in the sport, don’t worry!
-Golf requires more patience and concentration then most kids will ever have.
+Golf requires more patience and concentration than most kids will ever have.